 Wrap Cardigan: White Darcy cardigan by Collectif*

-Cropped Cardigans: Unavailable — Similar options are Honey and Viola MAK cropped cardigans* (Affiliate code Amy-Yemak-014 for 40% off in May)
+Cropped Cardigans: Unavailable — Similar options are Honey and Viola MAK cropped cardigans* (Affiliate code yemak-amymay for 40% off)

 Every Friday night Bow & Crossbones host a Big Friday Night In where they launch a batch of new pieces at 8pm GMT.
 Recently, thanks to the spread of Coronavirus causing the cancellation of Viva 23, they held a Bumper Night In, debuting dozens of new pieces that were intended to originally be launched at Viva.
 I wanted to buy about £200 worth of product but since I was unsure at the time about how steady my job was going to be through this crisis I limited myself to my favourite colours of the new carved pieces.